agronv/white-board-/README.md

 # white-board-
 This is a small project of a white board.
 I created it using pygame.
+There are various buttons in the appliction that will change the color, shape, and size of your lines.
+There is an eraser which is simply the white color. in order to draw you can use your mouse or the arrow keys, I find that the arrow keys are more injoyable.
+I also included a rainbow button which changes the color at every time step when using the mouse, and when using the keyboard the color changes when you change the direction.
+I have also included a color changing button which looks like a transition from white to black, this button transitions from color to color.
+Have fun while doodling